Water Treatment Plants

 This wasn’t always the case.
 In fact, in the early days of the District -- when raw water was just for irrigation -- a popular expression was that NID was short for “Not Intended to Drink.”

-Today, five plants treat water to standards that exceed state and federal public health standards.
+Today, six plants treat water to standards that exceed state and federal public health standards.
 Read NID's Water Quality Report

 All of the District's treated water originates as the Sierra Nevada snowpack, originating at the Middle and South Yuba Rivers, the Bear River, the north fork of the North Fork American River, and Deer Creek.